|

-depending upon the discoloration of the tooth.
-Another method is known as
+upon the discoloration of the tooth.
+Another method is known

-"walking bleach".
-In this procedure, bleach crystals are placed
+as "walking bleach".
+In this procedure, bleach crystals

 An endodontist commonly performs these procedures.